In 1976 - 78, I apprenticed with a Medicine Man. I also read many Native American texts and took courses in physical and cultural anthropology.

 hand-blended by myself at the Altars.

-Presently we share our abode with 16 animals, 14 of which were rescued or
+Presently we share our abode with 15 animals, ALL of which are adopted/rescued from

 Orisha as living gifts!
 We have therefore created the Saint Roch Gardens &